davidapple/nudge/README.md

 More white space control.

-## Responsive Margin, Padding & Font Size Classes
+## Responsive Margin, Padding, Border Radius & Font Size Classes

 Extensive collection of CSS (less & sass) classes.
 This works quite nicely alongside [Twitter Bootstrap](http://getbootstrap.com/) or [Foundation](http://foundation.zurb.com/) but you can use it in any environment.